-Research indicates that explicit grammar instruction (i.e., directly teaching students about grammar rules) does not help students gain the ability to use those grammatical forms in their own speech in spontaneous communication.
+Research indicates that explicit grammar instruction (i.e., directly teaching students about grammar rules) is not very effective in helping students gain the ability to use those grammatical forms in their own speech in spontaneous communication.
 In fact, the field of Second Language Acquisition got its start in the 1960’s as researchers started to explore this question of how explicit instruction affects second language acquisition.
 Stephen Pit Corder’s 1967 analysis of student errors and Heidi Dulay and Marina Burt’s 1973 and 1974 articles became some of the most foundational and influential studies in SLA.
 These studies demonstrated that students tend to acquire the grammatical features of a new language in a similar, predictable order.
 Even the learner’s first language does not seem to have a strong effect; two language learners with different first languages will follow a similar path.
 To give an example: The –s ending on third-person singular verbs in English (e.g., He walks) is usually a very late-acquired form.
 Most students don’t consistently apply the –s ending until they are in the advanced stages of learning English—despite the fact that this grammar rule is often one of the first grammar rules presented in many textbooks.
 Research evidence indicates that this natural order in which learners acquire grammar forms cannot be altered by explicit instruction.
 As Bill VanPatten writes in his book From Input to Output: “These [acquisition] orders do not match instructional orders; that is, the order in which learners gain mastery does not necessarily match the order in which these things were taught in a classroom” (p.
 17).
 Teachers can try to get around the acquisition orders by explicitly teaching a grammar rule, but it doesn’t really work.
 Students will only acquire a form when their brain is developmentally ready to do so.
-The only way to speed up the acquisition process is to give students more comprehensible input.